engineergrowth/Inventory-Management-System/README.md

 #INVENTORY MANAGEMENT SYSTEM
-This is a C# winforms app to track products and parts.
+This is a C# desktop app to track products and parts.